Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Experimental characterizations

 \subsection{Optical characteristics}

-We use the high-quality phase-modulated rf signals $V_\textrm{EOM}(t)$ from the two variants (with their I/Q impairments compensated) to generate the ESB error signals after phase-coherent demodulation, which we plot as a function of laser frequency detuning ${\Delta\Omega=\Omega_0+\Omega_c-2\pi N\times \textrm{FSR}}$ in Figs.~\ref{fig:ADL5375 Trace} and~\ref{fig:PLUTO Trace}.
-The amplified phase-modulated rf signal from each design drives a fiber-coupled EOM (iXblue NIR-MPX-LN-05-00-P-P-FA-FA), which phase modulates laser light at $1112$ nm from a single-frequency distributed-feedback fiber laser (Koheras Adjustik Y10 system from NKT Photonics) with a free-running linewidth of $2\pi\times2$ kHz.
-We use a high-finesse ULE reference cavity (with FSR$=1.5$ GHz and finesse$~\simeq60000$) from Stable Laser Systems as the frequency reference.
-We sweep the laser frequency to measure the ESB error signals (Figs.~\ref{fig:ADL5375 Trace} and~\ref{fig:PLUTO Trace}).
+We use the high-quality phase-modulated rf signals $V_{\mathrm{EOM}}(t)$ to generate ESB error signals using a PDH laser locking setup.
+We plot the resulting error signal as a function of the laser frequency detuning

+in Fig.~\ref{fig:rfsoc_synth}.
+The amplified phase-modulated rf signal from each design drives a fiber-coupled EOM (iXblue NIR-MPX-LN-05-00-P-P-FA-FA), which phase modulates laser light at $1112~\mathrm{nm}$ from a single-frequency distributed-feedback fiber laser (Koheras Adjustik Y10 system, NKT Photonics) with a free-running linewidth of $2\pi\times 2~\mathrm{kHz}$.
+As the frequency reference, we use a high-finesse ULE cavity (FSR $=1.5~\mathrm{GHz}$ and finesse $\simeq 6\times 10^{4}$) from Stable Laser Systems.
+We sweep the laser frequency to measure the ESB error signal.

-In Fig. \ref{fig:ADL5375 Trace}, where we plot the ESB error signal for the ADL5375-based design, we use the following settings: $\beta_m=\beta_{\textrm{opt}}$, $\Omega_{m}/(2\pi)=3.125$ MHz, $\Omega_{c}/(2\pi)=1$ GHz.
-In Fig.~\ref{fig:PLUTO Trace}, where we plot the ESB error signal for the ADALM-PLUTO-based design, we use the following settings: $\beta_m=\beta_{\textrm{opt}}$, $\Omega_{m}/(2\pi)=3.072$ MHz, $\Omega_{c}/(2\pi)=1.015$ GHz.
-Residual amplitude modulation---originating from uncompensated I/Q impairments---leads to non-zero DC offsets i.e. non-zero ESO (see Sec.~\ref{sec:theory}).
-The absence of DC offsets in the error signals implies effective I/Q impairment compensation.
-We observe non-zero DC offsets when the I/Q impairments are not well compensated.
+In Fig.~\ref{fig:rfsoc_synth}, the ESB error signal is measured with $\beta_m=\beta_{\mathrm{opt}}$, $\Omega_m/(2\pi)=3.125~\mathrm{MHz}$, and $\Omega_c/(2\pi)=1.015~\mathrm{GHz}$.
+Uncompensated I/Q impairments produce a nonzero DC offset near resonance, i.e., a nonzero $\delta$ (see Sec.~\ref{sec:theory}).
+To illustrate this effect, we deliberately inject an impairment $\Delta_I=-0.3\xi$ into the rf signal and measure the ESB error signal.
+Fig.~\ref{fig:rfsoc_synth} compares the error signal with and without the injected $\Delta_I$: the impaired trace exhibits a clear offset near resonance, whereas no offset is observed for the compensated trace.
+More generally, we observe nonzero DC offsets when the I/Q impairments are not well compensated; their absence therefore indicates effective I/Q impairment compensation.

+In addition, we demonstrate carrier-frequency tuning while maintaining the laser lock, using the optical setup described in Sec.~\ref{sec:optical}.
+We set the modulation frequency to $\Omega_m/(2\pi)=625~\mathrm{kHz}$ and the modulation depth to $\beta_m=1.01~\mathrm{rad}$.
+We initially set the carrier frequency to $\Omega_c/(2\pi)=807~\mathrm{MHz}$ and stabilize the laser.
+We then perform 18 frequency ramps of $10~\mathrm{MHz}$ with a step size of $10~\mathrm{Hz}$ and a $2~\mathrm{s}$ wait between consecutive ramps.
+The stabilized laser frequency is monitored with a wavemeter (HighFinesse Wavelength Meter WS Ultimate 2 MC).
+Fig.~\ref{fig:optical_freqramp} shows the measured frequency shifts during the ramps, confirming that the laser remains locked throughout the entire tuning sequence.
+Each ramp is completed in approximately $400~\mathrm{ms}$, consistent with the estimated FTW update rate of $380~\mathrm{ns}$.
+The laser maintains its lock throughout the frequency ramp, validating the continuous carrier-frequency tunability of our ESB locking device.